utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 Postman doesn't have a fixed IP range that can be provided.
 If necessary, refer to the [current AWS IP ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and allow the broad range provided.

-## Troubleshooting your Postman installation
+## Troubleshoot your Postman installation

 If you encounter any issues installing and running Postman, see the following tips.
 If these tips don't help, refer to the installation posts on the [community forum](https://community.postman.com/tags/installation) and create a new post if your issue isn't already covered.
 You can also contact [Postman support](https://www.postman.com/support) for help.